For expats, Albania is a hidden gem. The country offers everything from modern urban living to small towns seemingly frozen in time.

 4. Vlora – an Adriatic Riviera

 Albania’s southeastern corner is the Bay of Vlora and the city of Vlora, Albania’s third most populated city.
-Vlora has a small urban city centre, but its genuine heart lies 20-minutes into the outskirts where the beach dictates life.
+Vlora has a small urban city center, but its genuine heart lies 20 minutes into the outskirts where the beach dictates life.

 Vlora is sandwiched between the Ceraunian Mountains and the convergence of the Adriatic and Ionian Seas.
 While Vlora is known as a summer beach getaway, it also offers incredible untamed green space.